 3. Choose a Platform and a time

-The next step is to choose a platform to broadcast your virtual event.
+The next step is to choose a streaming platform to broadcast your virtual event.

 Popular options for live streams include Facebook Live and Instagram Live.
 These platforms allow you to create virtual events and connect with your audience right from your mobile device.